dotnet/Silk.NET/documentation/proposals/Proposal - Multi-Backend Input.md

 }
 ```

-Changes to `JoystickState` also have matching actor methods which are subject to the actor method rules i.e. the backend should call them in the order in which the backend received the events where possible etc (read the Input Handlers section).
+Changes to `JoystickState` also have matching handler methods which are subject to the handler method rules i.e. the backend should call them in the order in which the backend received the events where possible etc (read the Input Handlers section).

 ```cs
 public interface IJoystickInputHandler : IInputHandler